How to make a GIF

 1) On social media.

 Pinterest was the first to enable animated GIFs, followed by Twitter.
-And by the summer of 2015, Facebook also jumped on the GIF bandwagon.
-On any of these social feeds, animated GIFs can be a great way to stand out in a crowded News Feed.
+And by the summer of 2015, Facebook had also jumped on the GIF bandwagon.
+Then, Instagram changed the game with Boomerang, which lets users film and share their own GIFs.
+On any of these social feeds, animated GIFs can be a great way to stand out in a crowded feed.

-For example, check out how Samsung used a GIF to promote a product:
+For example, check out how Product Hunt used a GIF to promote a forum on its website:

 2) In your emails.